 Oxford University Press will be providing free support for teachers and parents to increase your confidence in teaching and discussing a more representative range of books from writers of colour and from minority ethnic backgrounds.
 This will include a school planning toolkit, as well as reading lists and an expert-led series of podcasts and blogs.

-You can sign up to receive a free getting started guide to help you take the first steps towards diversity in reading in your school in time for the new school year.
-Sign up now >
+Download a free getting started guide to help you take the first steps towards diversifying reading in your school.
+Download now >

 Lit in Colour have also developed lots of practical free resources to support you:

 - Lit in Colour editable presentation for staff meetings

 - Lit in Colour teaching resources

 Department for Education (2021) The Reading Framework: Teaching the Foundations of Literacy.
 DfE publication.
 Accessed online here.

 Elliott, V., Nelson-Addy, L., Chantiluke, R., Courtney, M., (2021) Lit in Colour: Diversity in Literature in English Schools.
 The Runnymede Trust and Penguin Books.

 Hsiao, Y., Banerji, N. and Nation, K., (2021).
 Boys write about boys: Androcentrism in children’s reading experience and its emergence in children’s own writing.
 Child Development.